dynatrace-oss/dynatrace-metric-utils-dotnet/README.md

 ### Dynatrace Metadata enrichment

-If the `enrichWithDynatraceMetadata` toggle in the `MetricsSerializer` constructor is set to `true` (= default), an attempt is made to read Dynatrace metadata.
+If the `enrichWithDynatraceMetadata` toggle in the `DynatraceMetricsSerializer` constructor is set to `true` (= default), an attempt is made to read Dynatrace metadata.
 On a host with a running OneAgent, setting this option will collect metadata and add it as dimensions to all serialized metrics.
 Metadata typically consist of the Dynatrace host ID and process group ID.
 More information on the underlying feature that is used by the library can be found in the [Dynatrace documentation](https://www.dynatrace.com/support/help/how-to-use-dynatrace/metrics/metric-ingestion/ingestion-methods/enrich-metrics/).